compute-io/mean/README.md

 ### Examples

-Currently, the module assumes that the `stdin` data is newline delimited.
+The module assumes that the `stdin` data is newline delimited.
 For example,

 ``` bash
 $ echo $'2\n4\n5\n3\n8\n2' | compute-mean | awk '{print "mean: "$1}'